Ohhh where do I begin???

 The most curious thing about all my symptoms seems to have progressed and ramped up in accordance to medication taken in the last 2 years to treat Sinusitis.
 I treated my normal sinusitis to avoid the dreaded upper respiratory infection with left over Biaxin in February.
 It went away fairly quickly.
 Hmmm…that was odd.
 I then had surgery a month later to help with infertility.
 It took me 4 weeks to recover because of the dizziness, fatigue, and flu like symptoms (I didn’t know anything at the time of what was going on.
 Honestly, after speaking with the nurse I was taken my pain killer wrong, J, so I thought that was it.)
 6 months later, optic neuritis.
 6 more months later I had ON with fatigue.
 Did the MRI and all the symptoms came at once after I was done; dizziness, brain fog, swollen lymph nodes, chills, joint pain, fatigue, achy pains, diarrhea, bone pain, gluten and dairy sensitivy (which clears the brain fog.)
 This is why I believe it was a Herx.
 Seriously, I felt as if some dropped me off at the “You’re Screwed” train station with a one way ticket.

 You see, CPn is the missing piece for me.
 Once I read all about CPn, it all made sense.
 My mother was schizophrenic (under investigation with CPn), with other complications that doctors could not make sense of throughout her body.
 She passed away with unknown causes.
 My brother suffered from hand tremors and other issues including depression.
 Once again, his death, too, is a mystery but probably driven by CPn.
-My father suffered from asthmai, he administered shots when I was younger, but is better now and fights controllable Type 2 diabetes (probably not a relation).
+My father suffered from asthma, he administered shots when I was younger, but is better now and fights controllable Type 2 diabetes (probably not a relation).
 He also was a construction worker working most of his hours outside in the sun (possible mitigation of the disease).
 My older sister, I don’t know of anything that troubles her but she also didn’t live with us growing up until I was 10.
 My mother also had a hysterectomy when I was 7; things for her progressed worse since then.
 Mother, father, brother, and myself possibly infected before my sister moved in.
 I am hypothesizing that families with an MS relative also have parents, siblings, and anyone else that lives with them to have some sort of issue; which relates to a CPn deviation.
-The case in point is Sarah and Dr. Wheldon and many other families that get stricken with all of these fundamental symptoms from CPn, MS, and Lyme.
-We are talking about an infectious bacterium that can spread from person to person through the respiratory tract.
+The case in point is Sarah and Dr. Wheldon and many other families that get stricken with all of these fundamental symptoms from

 I like my LLMD’s approach. ”Let’s give you some antibiotics to see if we can provoke a Herx!”
 Of course, he thinks its still Lyme.